 Download speed is your next best option after fiber internet if you have heavy streaming and gaming requirements.

 Cable internet requires extensive underground cabling to cover any area and offer internet services.
-While multiple service providers have got major cities and suburbs covered with services, the rural areas have been hard to reach, despite providers like Cox, Spectrum, and Xfinity having a footprint in over 40 states.
+While multiple service providers have covered major cities and suburbs, the rural areas have been hard to reach, despite providers like Cox, Spectrum, and Xfinity having a footprint in over 40 states.

 This is where the satellite internet comes into play.
-As long as you have the end user equipment setup and an open sky, you will have internet access.
+You will have internet access as long as you have the end user equipment setup and an open sky.
 With Starlink expanding its presence in the USA, the satellite internet has brought a huge chunk of rural areas under its exposure, which was previously hard to reach for broadband and cable internet providers.